-While the seesaw fence drew acclaims from many people, some people, however, are not pleased by it.
+While the seesaw fence drew acclaims from many people, some people were not pleased by it.
 Few observers saw darker undertones in the wall, with some stating that it conveyed a Pollyanna message on unity and equality or a dystopian symbol of a security-obsessed future.

 One critic wrote on Twitter:

-There are so many horrible things about this installation, from adding to that violent colonial wall that is desecrating indigenous land & separating families, to the seesaw implying equal power relations, to human relations being mediated by the settler states of USA and Mexico.
+There are so many horrible things about this installation, from adding to that violent colonial wall that is desecrating indigenous land & separating families to the seesaw implying equal power relations, to human relations being mediated by the settler states of the USA and Mexico.

-The original drawings and design of the Teeter-Totter Wall are currently held at the Museum of Modern Art in New York as well as the San Francisco Museum of Modern Art.
+The original drawings and design of the Teeter-Totter Wall are currently held at the Museum of Modern Art in New York and the San Francisco Museum of Modern Art.

-When Rael and his friend San Fratello decided to create the Teeter-Totter Wall, it was not just as an act of rebellion against the separation that is brought about by a wall.
+When Rael and his friend San Fratello decided to create the Teeter-Totter Wall, it was not just an act of rebellion against the separation brought about by a wall.
 Instead, it also became a symbol of the direct consequences an action on one side has on the other.

 Beyond the metaphor of the wall, the pink color also conveys a message.
 In the region of Ciudad Juarez, the shade of pink color used on the seesaws is highly recognized as one that commemorates the over 1500 women that have either been murdered or gone missing during the femicide3 since 1993.